Your Food, Simplified — movewell.

 Always have easy snacks ready

 Greek yogurt, cottage cheese, string cheese, fruit, rice cakes, protein bars.
-These are the things that keep you from going off track when you're hungry and don't have a meal ready.
-Keep them visible and easy to grab.
+These keep you from going off track when you're hungry and don't have a meal ready.

 Seasonings